ryssbowh/craft-themes/DEVELOPERS.md

     $event->bundles[] = MyBundle::class;
 });
 ```
-respond to the js event `register-field-displayers-components` and add your component to the `event.detail` variable.
+Your javascript must respond to the event `register-field-displayers-components` and add your component to the `event.detail` variable.

 Validating your options and saving them will be handled automatically, as long as you have defined rules in your displayer options class.